getodk/docs/odkx-src/sync-endpoint-setup.rst

   .. code-block:: console

     $ docker stack ls

-  If there are 7 services running under the name `syncldap`, everything is running properly.
+   If there are 8 (or 7 without https) services running under the name `syncldap`, everything is running properly.

 6. From the **Droplets** section of the console, obtain the IP address of the droplet you created.
 Now, navigate to https://[IP_ADDRESS]:40000 within your browser in order to access the services screen.
 It will warn you about your connection not being private but should give you the option to proceed at the bottom.